Twisting Optomechanical Cavity: Abstract

 \section{Abstract}

-Mechanical rotation and oscillation have far lower frequencies than light, and thus the mechanical motion and light are not coupled to each other conventionally.
-In this paper, we propose that a torsional mechanical oscillation of an optical cavity can be coupled to the optical modes when a birefringent medium is introduced in the cavity.
-There are two kinds of modes inside the birefringent cavity, ordinary ray and extraordinary ray modes.
-Twisting the cavity mixes these two modes and changes the electromagnetic energy stored inside the cavity.
-We derive torsional optomechanical Hamiltonian by quantising the cavity electromagnetic energy and the torsional mechanical oscillation.
-We also analyse photon polarisation dynamics in the optomechanical cavity by the quantum master equation approach to find the decoherence induced by the torsional oscillation.
+Mechanical rotation and oscillation have far lower frequencies than light does; thus they are not coupled to each other conventionally.
+In this Letter, we show the torsional mechanical oscillation of an optical cavity can be coupled to the optical modes by introducing birefringence, which produces nondegenerate modes in the cavity: ordinary and extraordinary rays.
+Twisting the cavity mixes them and modulates the electromagnetic energy.
+We find torsional optomechanical Hamiltonian by quantising the total energy and reveal the torsional oscillation can be resonantly driven by light.

-\paragraph{Introduction.---} Radiation force, which is discovered by Nichols and Hull \cite{nichols1903pressure, nichols1903pressure2nd} more than 100 years ago, is one consequence of the interaction of light with mechanical degrees of freedom.
+\textit{Introduction.---} Radiation force, which is discovered by Nichols and Hull~\cite{nichols1903pressure, nichols1903pressure2nd} more than 100 years ago, is one consequence of the interaction of light with mechanical degrees of freedom.
 Momentum per photon is so small (e.g., for visible light, $p = \hbar |\bm{k}| \approx 10^{-27}\ \mathrm{kg\cdot m/s}$), and the momentum transfer rate from photon to matter is also low in free space.
 This is because the frequency of light ($\sim 10^{15}\ \mathrm{Hz}$) is much higher than that of mechanical oscillation ($\sim 10^9\ \mathrm{Hz}$), and the mode volume of light is quite different from that of mechanical oscillation.
 Therefore, large photon flux is necessary to drive a macroscopic object by radiation force, but high-intensity light source was not available at that time, and it was difficult even to detect the radiation force.
-However, the invention of the laser pioneered the research field of optical trapping and manipulation that micro- or nano- particles can be optically manipulated by utilising the radiation force \cite{ashkin1970acceleration, ashkin1986observation}, and thus the technique of optical manipulation has been applied not only in physics but also in a wide range of scientific fields such as chemistry and biological science \cite{gao2017optical}.
+However, the invention of the laser pioneered the research field of optical trapping and manipulation that micro- or nano- particles can be optically manipulated by utilising the radiation force~\cite{ashkin1970acceleration, ashkin1986observation}, and thus the technique of optical manipulation has been applied not only in physics but also in a wide range of scientific fields such as chemistry and biological science~\cite{gao2017optical}.